Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 ## Peer

-A Peer is a system that participates in the operation of the decentralised Convex Network, and in particular helps to achieve Consnesus.
+A Peer is a system that participates in the operation of the decentralised Convex Network, and in particular helps to achieve Consensus.

 Peers are required to use a private key to sign certain messages as they participate in the Consensus Protocol.
 Because of this, a Peer's Stake may be at risk if the system is not adequately secured.
 Peer operators therefore have a strong incentive to maintain good security for their systems.